 We’ve all see the TV footage.
 A presenter floats, feet pointing skyward, on a vivid blue sea.
 Cold drink in hand, barren hills in the background, they deliver a perfectly composed piece to camera while the buoyancy of the Dead Sea holds them steady on the surface of the water.
 It seems exotic and exciting, but what is swimming in the Dead Sea really like?
-I had the opportunity to find out when I visited Jordan.

 The approach to the Dead Sea from Amman takes you through bare, rocky mountains before you start your descent to sea level – and beyond.
 A signpost marks the point where you cross the dividing line and enter the bowels of the earth.
 Every metre you descend from this spot is a vivid reminder of how far below sea level the Dead Sea really is.